vinceallenvince/FloraJS/README.markdown

 ## Simple System

+FloraJS has two major components, a set of classes for elements in a natural system, and a renderer called <a href='http://github.com/foldi/Burner'>Burner</a> to draw those elements to the DOM.

-To setup a simple Flora system, reference the Flora .js file from a script tag in the &lt;head&gt; of your document.
-Also, reference the flora.css file.
+To setup a simple Flora system, reference the Burner and Flora .js files from script tags in the &lt;head&gt; of your document.
+Also, reference the flora.css and burner.css files in link tags.

-In the body, add a &lt;script&gt; tag and create a new Flora system.
+In the body, add a &lt;script&gt; tag and create a new system.
 Pass the system a function that describes the elements in your world.

-The following is taken from examples/simple.html.

 ```html
 <!DOCTYPE html>